From Dysfunction to Value

-With considerable excitement, the founders of an educational services company acquired a set of curriculum tools and a consulting services group to extended its course management offering.
-Excitement turned to frustration when Instead of accelerating growth as expected, it stalled.
-Very few schools bought more than one offering.
+With considerable excitement, Collaborative Learning, Inc. extended its course management offering with acquisitions adding curriculum tools and a consulting services group.
+Excitement turned to frustration when growth stalled instead of accelerating.
+Very few schools bought more than one of the three offerings.
 None bought all three.
 Worse, the triple business unit structure led to internal strife over resources.

-The CEO’s vision of a synergistic three-part offering for the K-12 school market created more frustration than revenue.
-The two software applications didn’t integrate and the consulting group prioritized generating consulting revenue over supporting the firm’s software applications.
-Separate sales forces and management teams made the integrated vision intended as a competitive differentiator ring hollow to customers and created openings for competitors.
+By the time CEO Jim Westrick called my firm in, his vision of a synergistic three-part offering for the K-12 school market created more frustration than revenue.
+The two software applications didn’t integrate, and the consulting group prioritized consulting revenue over supporting the firm’s software applications.
+Separate sales forces and business unit management made the integrated vision, intended as a competitive differentiator, ring hollow to customers and created openings for competitors.

 So, why not just integrate the offerings?
 Limited cash reserves and a reluctance to “bet the farm” meant the Board was only willing to fund a limited set of upgrades.
-The leaders of each business unit—which happened to be the three primary stockholders—lobbied to prioritize upgrades to their individual offerings over the integration work needed to fulfill the company’s vision.
-The company and management team were at a crossroads.
+The leaders of each business unit—who also happened to be the three primary stockholders—lobbied to prioritize upgrading their individual offerings over the integration work needed to fulfill the company’s vision.
+The company stood at a crossroads.